The Peace Destinations

 Frequently Asked Questions (FAQs) about Umrah

 No. Hajj is obligatory once in a lifetime for those who are able, but Umrah is not compulsory.
 It is a Sunnah act of worship with great reward.
-The Prophet صلى الله عليه وسلم encouraged Muslims to perform it, and many scholars consider it highly recommended
+The Prophet صلى الله عليه وسلم encouraged Muslims to perform it, and many scholars consider it highly recommended.
+Understanding the rules of Umrah helps Muslims perform Umrah correctly and gain maximum reward.

 Yes.
 Unlike Hajj, which is restricted to specific dates in Dhul-Hijjah, Umrah can be performed at any time throughout the year.
+This flexibility makes it easier for Muslims planning to go to Umrah according to their schedule.
 However, some months, like Ramadan, are considered more rewarding.
 The Prophet صلى الله عليه وسلم said:

 “Performing Umrah in Ramadan is equal in reward to Hajj with me.”
 (Bukhari, Muslim)

-On average, Umrah can be completed in 3–6 hours depending on the crowd and the pilgrim’s pace.
-Tawaf takes about an hour, Sa’i between Safa and Marwa takes 1–2 hours, and Halq or Taqsir is usually quick.
+On average, performing Umrah takes between 3–6 hours, depending on the crowd and the pilgrim’s pace.
+Tawaf usually takes about an hour, Sa’i between Safa and Marwa takes 1–2 hours, and Halq or Taqsir is completed quickly.
+Following the Umrah performance step by step helps pilgrims manage time and stay focused.

-Yes, it is allowed to perform more than one Umrah during a trip, especially for those staying several days in Makkah.
-However, scholars recommend not overburdening oneself and focusing on quality worship rather than quantity.
+Yes, it is allowed to perform more than one Umrah during a single trip, especially for those staying several days in Makkah.
+However, scholars advise focusing on quality worship rather than quantity.
+Understanding the process of Umrah helps pilgrims make better use of their time in the holy city.

-No. While Arabic is the language of the Quran and Sunnah, duas can be made in any language.
-What matters most is sincerity.
-However, learning some basic Arabic phrases is beneficial.
+No. It is not necessary to know Arabic to perform Umrah.
+While Arabic is the language of the Quran and Sunnah, supplications can be made in any language.
+What matters most during Umrah preparation is sincerity, though learning basic Arabic phrases can be helpful.

-According to most scholars, a woman should travel with a mahram (male guardian).
-However, in recent years, some travel regulations have allowed women to perform Umrah in groups without a mahram.
-It’s best to consult both religious guidance and current travel laws.
+According to most scholars, a woman should travel with a mahram to go to Umrah.
+However, in recent years, some travel regulations have allowed women to perform Umrah in organised groups without a mahram.
+It is best to check religious guidance and official travel rules before Umrah preparation.

-If a pilgrim forgets a dua or performs something incorrectly, Umrah is still valid as long as the essential steps (Ihram, Tawaf, Sa’i, Halq/Taqsir) are completed.
-Allah is Merciful, and sincere intention counts more than perfection.
+If a pilgrim forgets a dua or makes a minor mistake, Umrah remains valid as long as the essential steps of the Umrah perform process are completed.
+These include Ihram, Tawaf, Sa’i, and Halq or Taqsir.
+Allah is Merciful, and sincere intention matters more than perfection.

 Conclusion: The Blessings of Umrah